My Somerset Starling Guide

 Two Shows a Day

 The starlings provide two shows each day.
-The most popular lasts for about an hour and starts around sunset.
-Go to this show if you wants to see swirling patterns in the sky.
+The most popular lasts about an hour and starts around sunset.
+Go to this show if you want to see swirling patterns in the sky.
 If you what to watch birds explode from the reeds like a starling volcano then the mornings are for you.
 I suggest your first visit should be in the evening then return in the next morning to complete the experience.

 Planning an Evening Visit